 - IT security & infrastructure

 - Ability to look at industry standards and frameworks

 Starting salary for a solutions architect is around £40,000.
 The average salary is around £55,000 a year whilst top earners often surpass £79,000 a year.

-If you’re looking to enhance your career in Computer and Information Technology and broaden your skills and knowledge within the area, studying a part-time MSc Computing and Information Technology at Northumbria University London could be the perfect way to get ahead in the field.
+If you’re looking to enhance your career in Computer and Information Technology and broaden your skills and knowledge within the area, studying a part-time MSc Computer Science at Northumbria University London could be the perfect way to get ahead in the field.
 Our Masters programme will provide you with industry relevant skills and includes modules in Java, web development, computer networks and database modelling.

 Designed for working professionals, this programme allows you to study while you continue working.
 All taught sessions are delivered in 16 weekend blocks spread over a two-year period in our Central London campus with easy access to Liverpool Street Station transport links.